cormacrelf/angular-skyhook/packages/sortable/README.md

 [ng2d]: https://github.com/valor-software/ng2-dragula/

-##### Data backing
-- You can implement the sorting into a `@ngrx/store` (some helpers make this even easier).
-- You don't have to hijack or revert someone else's predefined sort operations to implement 'multi-select & drag'
-- If you want to build keyboard navigation on top with identical operations, you don't have to mimic someone else's library operations, just refactor your own.

 ##### Visuals and interaction
 - You can have non-sortable items inside your container.
 Like a header that you can still drop on when the sortable is otherwise empty.
 - You control all your visuals with `DragSource.listen()`, so apply your own classes based on `isDragging` and friends.
 - Your drag previews are completely customizable (using `[dragPreview]` or `<skyhook-preview>`) like any other Skyhook item.
 Useful for making multi-select.
 Or axis snapping.
+Or showing warning messages ('you can't drop that here') alongside your mouse.
+Go for your life.
 - Your dragged items can morph as they skip between two different lists, because they are completely re-rendered.
   This is great for a 'form builder' where library items/icons expand into full-size in-place templates when you drag them in.
 - Drag handles are easy, just put the `[dragSource]` on something else.